rnerell/cypress-userguide/_includes/userguide/Acknowledgment.markdown

 An example acknowledgment may look like this:

-**Clemson University is acknowledged for generous allotment of compute time on Cypress cluster.**
+**Clemson University is acknowledged for a generous allotment of compute time and storage on the Cypress Cluster.**